AndrianAngel/Toolbar.Toggle.Manager.Restore.Directory.Toolbar.At.Once/README.md

 ---

-4 - Overview of Current Commamds (showalltoolbarcommand)
+4 - Overview of Current Commands (showalltoolbarcommand)

 ![A4 Settings](Images/A4.png)